INTERSECTIONS

 Overview

-Interdisciplinary and transdisciplinary research (IDR and TDR) – collaborative research spanning methods, approaches, disciplines, and societal spheres – is trapped in a paradox.
+Interdisciplinary and transdisciplinary research (IDR and TDR) – collaborative research spanning methods, approaches, disciplines, and societal spheres – are trapped in a paradox.
 On the one hand, IDR and TDR promise to catalyse societal transformation and tackle societal challenges.
-This approach is therefore heavily promoted by universities, funders, and policy members.
-On the other hand, IDR and TDR face a range of barriers on an institutional, societal, and individual level.
+These approaches are therefore heavily promoted by universities, funders, and policymakers.
+On the other hand, IDR and TDR face a range of challenges on the institutional, organizational, collective, and individual level.

-One way through this impasse is to understand the multiple intersections that exist between cultures (knowledge), practices (researchers), and policy (institutions) in interdisciplinarity (ID) and transdisciplinarity (TD) to improve their capacity to address scientific and societal challenges.
+One way through this impasse is to understand the multiple intersections that exist between cultures (knowledge), practices (researchers), and policy (institutions) in IDR and TDR to improve their capacity to address scientific and societal challenges.

-The consolidation of the research on and the conceptual cultures of ID and TD is an important foundation for producing high-quality knowledge that leads to an increased understanding of collaborative research practices and how they contribute to tackling societal challenges.
-Knowledge cultures of ID/TD and practices of IDR/TDR therefore intersect and mutually influence each other.
-In addition to the theoretical conceptualisation, a solid methodological foundation is needed to investigate IDR/TDR practices.
+The consolidation of the research on and the conceptual cultures of interdisciplinarity and transdisciplinarity is an important foundation for increasing the understanding of collaborative research practices and how they contribute to tackling societal challenges.1 Knowledge cultures and practices of IDR/TDR therefore intersect and mutually influence each other.

-We aim to contribute to an improvement of the collaborations at the intersections of research and policy by identifying potential disconnections that keep interdisciplinary and transdisciplinary research from developing their full potential in addressing societal challenges.
+We aim to contribute to an improvement of the conditions for collaboration at the intersection of research practices and science policies by identifying potential disconnections that keep IDR/TDR from developing their full potential in addressing societal challenges.2

 Approach and Methods

-To investigate the sketched field, we will employ a combination of qualitative methods.
-In a first step, we conduct an extensive review of the literature on ID and TD.
-This will allow us to consolidate the theoretical approaches on ID and TD and lay the theoretical foundation for the empirical investigation.
-The complex search strings used to query Web of Science and Scopus, as well as the consolidated database of relevant literature resulting from this search and the subsequent selection process have been published as dataset/data in the ETH Research Collection in September 2023.
+In the first phase of the project, we conduct an extensive review of the academic and grey literature on interdisciplinarity and transdisciplinarity external page in the form of a meta-ethnography.
+This allows us to consolidate the theoretical approaches on interdisciplinarity and transdisciplinarity and lays the theoretical foundations for the empirical investigation.
+The complex search strings used to query Web of Science and Scopus, the consolidated database of academic literature, as well as the consolidated database of grey literature resulting from this review are published as open access datasets.
+Accompanying the literature review, we interview scholars who have studied or practiced interdisciplinarity and/or transdisciplinarity.
+These conversations deepen our understanding of knowledge cultures around IDR/TDR.

 Outcome

-By understanding the multiple intersections that exist between cultures, practices, and policy in ID/TD we envision creating the following outcomes:
+By understanding the multiple intersections that exist between cultures, practices, and policy in ID/TD we aim for the following outcomes.
+A complete list of our outputs and publications can be accessed external page here.

-- Enable the consolidation of a research program for investigating ID/TD by refining and expanding the theories and methods used for investigating interdisciplinary and transdisciplinary knowledge cultures.
+- Enable the consolidation of a research program for investigating IDR/TDR by refining and expanding the theories and methods used for exploring interdisciplinary and transdisciplinary knowledge cultures.

-- Enhance our understanding of the rapidly changing conditions for collaborative academic work.
+- Enhance our understanding of the rapidly changing conditions for collaborative academic work in Switzerland.

 - Contribute to policies for interdisciplinary and transdisciplinary research and education that are grounded in aggregated evidence from different fields.